jjp2196/data_structures/README.md

 # Data Structures

-Data Structures is a series of packages written in Java and C++ for organizing data structures as abstract classes and .
+Data Structures is a series of packages written in Java and C++ for organizing data structures as abstract classes and their implemented subclasses.

 ## Installation